dsagman/picat/readme_hakank_comments4.md

 The `cp` module has been more the sufficient for all of the Advent of Code problems in this text and it's been the main one I use.
 It also has the most option to adjust the search strategy.

-hakank4: Have you compared with the SAT solver for these AoC problems?
+hakank4x: Have you compared with the SAT solver for these AoC problems?
 For harder problems, SAT might be quite faster.
+DS: Edited.
+I haven't really tried the other solvers.
+And I have used planner so much that it's my go to almost always.

 Here's the scoop copied right out of the manual: